ICanBoogie/ICanBoogie/README.md

 ### The application has booted

-The `ICanBoogie\Core::boot` event of class [BootEvent][] is fired once the application has booted.
+The `ICanBoogie\Application::boot` event of class [BootEvent][] is fired once the application has booted.
 Event hooks may use this event to bootstrap components before the application is ran.